 In view of these concerns, it is important to properly sanitise trajectory data before its use.
 Numerous anonymisation techniques have been proposed for trajectory data.
-Within this project, we will focus on techniques based on the notion of k-anonymity.
+Within this project, we focused on techniques based on the notion of k-anonymity.
 A dataset satisfying k-anonymity guarantees that every record is indistinguishable from at least other k - 1 different records, ensuring that the probability of an entry being uniquely identifiable is at most 1/k.
-We will focus on techniques based on clustering trajectories by similarity, aligning sets of points along clustered trajectories, and applying micro-aggregation operators on these sets of points.
-In particular, we will explore two main issues.
-First, we will assess the applicability of the so-called Fréchet distance for comparing and aligning trajectories.
-Secondly, we will test the hypothesis that the Weber location, a popular tool for facility location planning in Operations Research, is a good aggregation operator, in opposition to the more widely used centroid operator.
+In particular, we focused on techniques based on clustering trajectories by proximity, aligning sets of points along clustered trajectories, and applying micro-aggregation on these sets of points.
+As a result of this project, we obtained three new trajectory clustering algorithms and a new micro-aggregation method for trajectory obfuscation.

 This project was conducted by Mr. Xhulio Zekaj as part of his Master's thesis, under the co-direction of Prof. Sjouke Mauw and myself.
 Mr. Zekaj successfully defended his thesis on February 4th, 2019.